rstraub/rstraub.github.io/_posts/2022-12-11-how-to-name-abstract-types.md

 In some situations, you could prefix your abstract type, but it should be your last resort.
 They can be useful in:

 - **Skeletal implementations of abstract types.** The `AbstractQueue` is an excellent example of this.
 It implements an interface (`Queue`), but offers the basic setup for implementing a new type of queue.
 Hence it is a *skeleton implementation class*.
 In these situations, there is no better name to come up with as that is its sole purpose, and the interface is already named `Queue`.
 According to [Effective Java](https://www.goodreads.com/book/show/34927404-effective-java), the abstract prefix in this instance has become convention, but other names like `SkeletalQueue` might have been more optimal.
-- **Libraries and technical limitations**, such as [Immutables](https://immutables.github.io).
-When using this library, you need to create an abstract type, which the annotation processor uses to generate a concrete class.
-The concrete and abstract type mean the same thing, but the names must be unique.
-Thus you end up with something like `Queue` and `QueueImpl`.
+- **Libraries and technical limitations**.
+For example, when using a library like [Immutables](https://immutables.github.io) you end up with an abstract type and concrete type for every thing you wish to represent.
+Both types mean the same thing, but the names must be unique, so you end up with types such as `Queue` and `QueueImpl`.

 Keep in mind these should be the exception to the rule.
 Always think long and hard before resorting to pre- or postfixing your abstract types this way.
 Most of the time, there are better options.